-Type of problem Logs to gather Problems with backup scheduling The nbpem log at debug level 5 The nbjm log at debug level 5 The nbproxy log at verbose 4 The bpdbm log at verbose 2 The bprd log at verbose 5 Note: The bprd log is only needed for problems with manual or user-initiated backups.
-Problems with queued backup jobs that don't go active ■ The nbpem log at debug level 3 ■ The nbjm log at debug level 5 ■ The nbrb log at debug level 4 ■ The nbproxy log at verbose 4 ■ The bpdbm log at verbose 2 ■ The nbemm logs at the default levels ■ The mds log at debug level 2 ■ Note: The mds log writes to the nbemm log.
-Problems with active backup jobs that don't write ■ The nbjm log at debug level 5 ■ The nbrb log at debug level 4 ■ The bpdbm log at verbose 2 ■ The bpbrm log at verbose 5 ■ The bptm log at verbose 5 ■ The bpcd log at verbose 5 ■ The problem is a tape load or unload issue, Support may also need the following logs: ■ The ltid log ■ The reqlib log ■ The daemon log ■ The robots log ■ The acsssi log (UNIX only)
+Type of problem Logs to gather Problems with backup scheduling ■ The nbpem log at debug level 5 ■ The nbjm log at debug level 5 ■ The nbproxy log at verbose 4 ■ The bpdbm log at verbose 2 ■ The bprd log at verbose 5 Note: The bprd log is only needed for problems with manual or user-initiated backups.
+Problems with the queued backup jobs that do not go active The nbpem log at debug level 3 The nbjm log at debug level 5 The nbrb log at debug level 4 The nbproxy log at verbose 4 The bpdbm log at verbose 2 The nbemm logs at the default levels The mds log at debug level 2 Note: The mds log writes to the nbemm log.